-Yes, you can appeal the decision to either reject your application for chronic medicine or to provide you with alternative medicine to the one prescribed by your doctor.
-To appeal, you must ask your doctor to write a clinical motivation and email it to chronicauths@gems.gov.za or your doctor can call us on 0860 436 777.
-The clinical motivation will be considered carefully by the medical advisor and the outcome of the appeal will be communicated to you.
+Yes, you can appeal the decision on your pre-authorisation application.
+To appeal, you must ask your doctor to write a clinical motivation and email it to chronicauths@gems.gov za or your doctor can call us on 0860 436 777.
+The clinical motivation will be considered carefully by a medical advisor and the outcome of the appeal will be communicated to you and the doctor.